jnozzi/cocoadev.com/SiteContent/General/CocoaSpriteKit.markdown

 ----

-What happened to [[CocoaSpriteKit]]? - It moved to http://csk.sourceforge.net/ ''Even so, the latest build is from March, 2004''
+What happened to General/CocoaSpriteKit? - It moved to http://csk.sourceforge.net/ *Even so, the latest build is from March, 2004*

 ----

-It's now known as [[SpriteMagic]], see http://vinay.afternight.org/Wiki/index.pl?[[SpriteMagic]]
+It's now known as General/SpriteMagic, see http://vinay.afternight.org/Wiki/index.pl?General/SpriteMagic

 ----

-both [[SpriteMagic]] and [[CocoaSpriteKit]] domains seem to be dead now. any other contenders in this area?
+both General/SpriteMagic and General/CocoaSpriteKit domains seem to be dead now. any other contenders in this area?
 ----
-Isn't it trivial to build your "spite" system with Quartz and/or [[OpenGL]]?
+Isn't it trivial to build your "spite" system with Quartz and/or General/OpenGL?
 Perhaps there is no need for a Sprite Kit ?
 List some features of a Sprite Kit and perhaps I can identify the easiest and best ways to achieve those features with the existing frameworks.